virgili0/Virgilio/Topics/do_you_need_ml.md

-# Do you need Machine Learning?
+# Do you really need Machine Learning?

 # What you will learn
 The purpose of this guide is to warn you that there is not always a need for machine learning solutions.
 Don't mistake everything for a nail, just because you know how to use a hammer!